sstjohn/x6100-wspr/README.md

 * Hamlib and tty0tty are included for loopback control.
 (See spotter loop script for details, towards the top).
-* Set the `X6100_SDCARD_DEV` environment variable to the SD card device and the build root will update its second partition with the new rootfs in the post image step.
+* Set the `X6100_SDCARD_DEV` environment variable to the SD card device and the buildroot will update its second partition with the new rootfs in the post image step.
 (See `br2_external/build/post_image.sh` for details.)
 * The kernel built in the buildroot will boot, but will not drive the display as panel drivers are not available.
 The post-build step replaces the built